floodfx/liveviewjs/apps/liveviewjs.com/docs/04-liveview-socket/liveviewsocket-api-infos.md

 delivered to `handleInfo`.
 This is useful for cases where a LiveView needs to receive updates from another process or user.

-You can provide the type annotation for messages you expect to receive from a pub/sub topic as well to.
+You can provide the type annotation for messages you expect to receive from a pub/sub topic as well.